Does Tricare Cover Hearing Aids?

 There are several types of Tricare plans, varying from no-pay options to others that have costs associated with them.
 That’s important to note when searching for answers to your hearing aid questions regarding Tricare insurance.

-Under the most standard plan, Tricare Prime, members are assigned a Primary Care Provider (PCP) which is generally located at a base hospital.
+Under the most standard plan, Tricare Prime, members are assigned a Primary Care Provider (PCP).
+This PCP is generally located at a military base hospital.

 Tricare Select, a different plan, is a Preferred Provider Organization (better known as a PPO) health plan.
 Under a PPO health plan you have more flexibility and freedom of choice when it comes to picking your provider, but that flexibility does come with additional costs.